ying531/awesome-replicability-data/README.md

 | 4.
 [Priming and exercise](#primeexcer) | [Pottratz, et al., 2021](https://academic.oup.com/abm/article/55/2/112/5850835?login=true) |  [Timme, et al., 2022](https://journals.humankinetics.com/view/journals/jsep/44/4/article-p286.xml) | [OSF link](https://osf.io/qtvyb/) | [Folder link](/host_data_oneside/prime_exercise/) |

+## Details of multi-site, multi-hypothesis studies <a name="detail_multi_site"></a>

+#### 1. <a name="pipeline"></a> Pipeline project dataset

+- *Background*.
+The Pipeline project is a pre-publication, pre-registered collaborative project where 25 labs across the world replicate 10 experiments on various moral judgement effects.
+In our analysis, we focus on the replicability of estimates of the average treatment effects either with a two-group t-test or a paired t-test.
+- *Experiment protocols*.
+Replicator labs were explicitly selected for their expertise and access to subject populations that were theoretically expected to exhibit the original effects.
+All teams consistently follow the same experimental protocol with locally recruited participants, recording the same set of variables.
+This provides opportunities to study variation of results, especially unexpected distribution shifts, given these controlled conditions.

+#### 2. <a name="manylabs1"></a> ManyLabs1 dataset

+- *Background*.
+The ManyLabs1 project is a renowned pre-registered collaborative project where 36 labs replicate 13 experiments in psychological science, with a total of more than 6000 participants.
+In our analysis, we focus on the replicability of estimates of the average treatment effects  with a two-group t-test.
+- *Experiment protocols*.
+Replicator labs voluntarily participate in the project.
+All teams consistently follow the same experimental protocol with locally recruited participants, recording the same set of variables.
+Here, sites were selected conveniently but ``naturally'' without explicit intention.

+#### 1. <a name="manylabs1"></a> ManyLabs1 project dataset

 ## Details of paired studies and datasets <a name="detail_paired"></a>